microsoft/formula/README.txt

 test.bat

-As a side effect, FORMULA will be rebuilt with build.bat -d and regression will be run against the x86 debug version placed in the Bld\Drops folder.
+As a side effect, FORMULA will be rebuilt with build.bat -d and regressions will be run against the x86 debug version placed in the Bld\Drops folder.